View Donald Isham's Obituary on kpcnews.com and share memories

 He was preceded in death by his parents; wife; a granddaughter, Joplynn Grace Isham; and a brother, Larry Isham.

-Services will be at 2 p.m., Tuesday, March 10, 2020, at Feller and Clark Funeral Home, 1860 Center St., Auburn, with burial to follow at Christian Union Cemetery in Garrett.
-Calling will be from 3-7 p.m., Monday, March 9, 2020, at the funeral home.
+Services took place today, Tuesday, March 10, 2020, at Feller & Clark Funeral Home, 1860 S. Center St., Auburn, with burial to follow at Christian Union Cemetery in Garrett.
+Calling was from 3-7 p.m., Monday, March 9, 2020, at the funeral home.

 Preferred memorials are to the Ronald McDonald House.